mdispirito/my-data-platform/README.md

-# stonks
+# My Data Platform
-A fun project for me to learn how to apply modern data engineering tools to the world of quantitative finance.
+A data platform built with modern data engineering tools, just for fun.